Industrial Ecology and Circular Economy

 - Eco-Industrial Parks:

-- Clusters of businesses that share resources and byproducts to create synergies.
+- Clusters of businesses that share resources and byproducts to create synergies, increase efficiency, and reduce collective environmental impact.

 - Circular Cities: